ShadowDuke/OW_Different_Leaders/README.md

 # Different Leaders
 Different starting Leaders for **Version: 0.1.40257**.
 (WIP)<br>
-More Diversity with intersting leaders/characters and surprising events/outcomes.
+More Diversity with interesting leaders/characters and surprising events/outcomes.

 **Delete any previous files/directories from earlier versions of this mod**
 ## Installation and use